maartentamboer/X-Touch-Mini-FS2020/README.md

 # Configuration
-Modify config.json to change assignments
+Modify config.json to change assignments.

 # X-Touch configuration
 To use the encoders, the behavior must be set to Relative2 mode.